 Moreover, prior to the global financial and economic crisis in 2008, Hungary expected to introduce the euro in place of the more volatile forint as the national currency at a date in the not-too-distant future.

-When the Fidesz–Christian Democratic People’s Party alliance came to power in the middle of 2010, a total of 76.6 percent of all household loans in Hungary were therefore denominated in Swiss francs and euros and only 23.4 percent in forints.
+When the second Orbán government was formed in May 2010, a total of 76.6 percent of all household loans in Hungary were therefore denominated in Swiss francs and euros and only 23.4 percent in forints.
 A total of 84.2 percent of all foreign-currency (FX) household loans in Hungary were denominated in Swiss francs and 15.8 percent in euros (sources in English: see “Financial Stability Statistics” and “Money and Capital Markets”).

 However, Hungarian borrowers had increasing difficulty making repayments on these loans following the drastic weakening of the Hungarian forint to the Swiss franc and the euro following the onset of the global financial and economic crisis.